 2.6.3.
 State 3 is the state stimulated by addition of fuel substrates while the ADP concentration in the original State 2 is still high (Table 3) and supports coupled energy transformation.
 'High ADP' is a concentration of ADP specifically selected to allow the measurement of State 3 to State 4 transitions of isolated mitochondria in a closed respirometric chamber.
-Repeated

-ADP titration re-establishes State 3 at 'high ADP'.
-Starting at O2 concentrations near airsaturation (193 or 238 μM O2 at 37 °C or 25 °C and sea level at 1 atm or 101.32 kPa, and an oxygen solubility of respiration medium at 0.92 times that of pure water; Forstner Gnaiger 1983), the total ADP concentration added must be low enough (typically 100 to 300 μM) to allow phosphorylation to ATP at a coupled O2 flux that does not lead to O2 depletion during the transition to State 4.
-In contrast, kineticallysaturating ADP concentrations usually are 10-fold higher than 'high ADP', e.g., 2.5 mM in isolated mitochondria.
-The abbreviation 3u is occasionally used State bioenergetics, to indicate the state of respiration after titration of an uncoupler, without sufficient emphasis fundamental difference between OXPHOScapacity (well-coupled with an endogenous uncoupled component) and ET-capacity (noncoupled).
+Repeated ADP titration re-establishes State 3 at 'high ADP'.
+Starting at O2 concentrations near airsaturation (193 or 238 $\mu$ M O2 at 37 °C or 25 °C and sea level at 1 atm or 101.32 kPa, and an O2 solubility of respiration medium at 0.92 times that of pure water; Forstner and Gnaiger 1983), the total ADP concentration added must be low enough (typically 100 to $300 \mu M$ ) to allow phosphorylation to ATP at a coupled $O_2$ flux that does not lead to $O_2$ depletion during the transition to State 4.
+In kinetically-saturating contrast. concentrations usually are 10-fold higher than 'high ADP', e.g., 2.5 mM in isolated mitochondria.
+The abbreviation State 3u is occasionally used in bioenergetics, to indicate the state of respiration after titration of an uncoupler, without sufficient emphasis on the fundamental difference between OXPHOS-capacity (well-coupled with an endogenous uncoupled component) and ET-capacity (noncoupled).

 2.6.4.
 State 4 is a LEAK-state that is obtained only if the mitochondrial preparation is intact and well-coupled.
 Depletion of ADP by phosphorylation to ATP causes a decline of O2 flux in the transition from State 3 to State 4.
 Under the conditions of State 4, a maximum protonmotive force and high ATP/ADP ratio are maintained.
-The gradual decline of $Y{P \to /O_2}$ towards diminishing [ADP] at State 4 must be taken into account for calculation of P"/O2 ratios (Gnaiger 2001).
+The gradual decline of $Y{P \to /0}$ , towards diminishing [ADP] at State 4 must be taken into account for calculation of $P \gg /O_2$ ratios (Gnaiger 2001).
 State 4 respiration, L(T) (Table 1), reflects intrinsic proton leak and ATP hydrolysis activity.
-O2 flux in State 4 is an overestimation of LEAK-respiration if the contaminating ATP hydrolysis activity recycles some ATP to ADP, I{P} , which coupled stimulates respiration phosphorylation, J{P} > 0.
-Some degree of mechanical and loss of disruption mitochondrial integrity allows the exposed mitochondrial F1F0-ATPases to hydrolyze the ATP synthesized by the fraction of coupled mitochondria.
-This can be tested by inhibition of the phosphorylation-pathway using oligomycin, ensuring that I{P} = 0 (State 4o).
+O2 flux in State 4 is an overestimation of LEAK-respiration if the contaminating ATP hydrolysis activity recycles some ATP to ADP, $J{P}$ , which stimulates respiration coupled phosphorylation, $I{P}$ > 0.
+Some degree of mechanical disruption and loss mitochondrial integrity allows the exposed mitochondrial F1F0-ATPases to hydrolyze the ATP synthesized by the fraction of coupled mitochondria.
+This can be tested by inhibition of the phosphorylation-pathway using oligomycin, ensuring that $I{P}$ = 0 (State 4o).
 On the other hand, the State 4 respiration reached after exhaustion of added ADP is a more physiological condition, i.e., presence of ATP, ADP and even AMP.
 Sequential ADP titrations re-establish State 3, followed by State 3 to State 4 transitions while sufficient O2 is available.
 Anoxia may be reached, however, before exhaustion of ADP (State 5).

 2.6.5.
 State 5 'may be obtained by antimycin A treatment or by anaerobiosis' (Chance and Williams, 1955).
 These definitions give State 5 two different meanings: ROX or anoxia.
-Anoxia is obtained after exhaustion of O_2 in a closed respirometric chamber.
-Diffusion of O_2 from the surroundings into the aqueous solution may be a confounding factor preventing complete anoxia (Gnaiger 2001).
+Anoxia is obtained after exhaustion of $O_2$ in a closed respirometric chamber.
+Diffusion of $O_2$ from the surroundings into the aqueous solution may be a confounding factor preventing complete anoxia (Gnaiger 2001).